WHY ON EARTH NOT?

 Keep the right side brain, the analytic part, out of this.
 We need left-brain stuff conducted with an irreverent, hilarious attitude.

 For you incorrigibly right brain addicts, I agree that life is not all hilarious all the time.
 If you’ve made it this far, you’ve seen pain, heartbreak, and defeat.
 (All are feelings that are the sole of comedy.)
 Even a right-brain analysis will conclude you’ll be happier, healthier, and more fun to be with if you have an injection of humorous attitude.
 Even more critical, with a funny ‘tude, you’ll fulfill the primary quest of senior life: That is to be an upbeat example to those half your age.
-Give them a living example that life can be well lived right through to the end.
+Give them a a real life example you can live well right through to the end.

 See you on the Strip.